 Naturally, you want it to be enjoyable for both you and the user when communicating.
 We are all humans at the end of the day.
 Top tip - REMEMBER THAT!
 Therefore, a great way to make this process easier is through creating user profiles and user personas.

 User profiles and user personas both provide information about your user that can be used to inform you when designing your app marketing.
-Therefore, in order to be effective, user research should be conducted on both user personas and user profiles.
+Therefore, in order to be effective, user research should be conducted on both user personas and profiles.

 It is a common and simple mistake to make but be sure not to get the two mixed up.

-What are User Profiles?
+What Are User Profiles?

 Through behavioural app data capture, you are flooded with vital statistics such as, how many times the user opens the app, how long they spend on the app and what features they access.
 This statistical data provides insight into how and why users turn to your app, allowing you to see where it fits in their life.

-User profiles provide focus on your specific users, and what drives them as they interact with your brand.
+Profiles provide focus on your specific users, and what drives them as they interact with your brand.
 App marketing can be difficult at times but this data compiled into a user profile can prove to be very helpful if used correctly.

-Creating user profiles can be a timely process!
+Creating profiles can be a timely process!
 Therefore, make the process as easy as possible by having the right tools.
 With the right tools, you can look at a user's full history of interactions with your brand and trigger targeted communications based on their actions to make the conversation seem personal but saving you time.

-So what about User Personas?
+So What About User Personas?